Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Does the Wall Connector work with non-Tesla EVs?

 Yes!
-With a Tesla to J1772 adapter, the Wall Connector can charge any EV that uses the J1772 standard (most non-Tesla EVs in North America).
-However, it won't charge at full speed—most J1772 vehicles cap at 32A.
+With a Tesla to J1772 adapter, it can charge any EV using the J1772 standard.
+However, most J1772 vehicles cap at 32A.

 Can I install this outdoors?